 - Top Software Vendors – by Product: A chart showing the top 5 vendors in your estate by the number of products.

 - Top Software Titles: A chart showing the top 5 most installed software titles in your estate that use licenses (excluding operating systems or software from Ivanti).

 You can click any of the chart segments to display a grid of the corresponding data.
-You can sort and filter the grids, and click to export the grid data to Microsoft Excel (.xlsx) or Text (.csv).
+You can sort and filter the grids, click to clear filters, and click to export the grid data to Microsoft Excel (.xlsx) or Text (.csv).
 If you export a large amount of data and there are changes to the data being exported while this is in progress, you may see duplicate entries in the exported data.

 Whenever a data grid includes an installation count, you can click this number to see details of the underlying records—either details of the software items on the selected device, or the devices for the selected software item as appropriate.

 Whenever a data grid refers to a specific device, you can click its name to view the corresponding Device Details page.
 For more information about the Device Details page, see Devices.

 There may be software titles that you do not want installed in your estate.
 You can mark such titles as Prohibited and then identify the installed instances of such software so that you can initiate your organization's software removal procedures.